THE GOLDEN RULE

 5. Speak with others as you would want them to speak with you.

-6. Wish for others what you would want them to wish for you.
+6. Wish for others what you would want others to wish for you.

 7. Tune or adjust your energy to that of others as you would want them to tune or adjust their energy to you.